EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 ### Youtube channels to learn Rust

-I also found that the videos of [Code to the Moon](https://www.youtube.com/@codetothemoon), are quite easy to understand and the author of the channel explains very well the concepts of Rust.
+I also found that the videos of [Code to the Moon](https://www.youtube.com/@codetothemoon#?), are quite easy to understand and the author of the channel explains very well the concepts of Rust.

-The channel [Let's get Rusty](https://www.youtube.com/@letsgetrusty) also has some tutorials that will help you understand the concepts better.
+The channel [Let's get Rusty](https://www.youtube.com/@letsgetrusty#?) also has some tutorials that will help you understand the concepts better.

 ### Rustlings

-Rustlings contains a [series of exercises to learn and practice Rust](https://github.com/rust-lang/rustlings) while reading the Rust book.
+Rustlings contains a [series of exercises to learn and practice Rust](https://github.com/rust-lang/rustlings#?) while reading the Rust book.

 {{<ad>}}

-When you finish all Rustling's exercises you receive this prize.
+When you finish all Rustling's exercises you receive this amazing prize.

 ![Rustling's reward after finishing all exercises](https://res.cloudinary.com/dwrscezd2/image/upload/v1729807555/Rustling-success_vgyva3.png "Rustling's reward after finishing all exercises")